If you’re turning the big 3-0 this year, give yourself a pat on the back.

 If you work at an employer that offers a 401(k) or 403(b) match, you should contribute at least the minimum you need to qualify for it—otherwise you’re turning down free money, Taylor says.
 If you work for yourself, start an IRA.
 The overarching goal “is to contribute at least 10% of your income.
 If you can’t contribute 10%, put in whatever you can afford.
 Then increase your contribution by 1% every six months,” she suggests.

 2. “I should be running the company by now.”

-When you heard that 29-year-old Mark Zuckerberg pulled in more than $2 billion in 2012, you probably died a little bit inside when you looked at your comparatively paltry paycheck.
+When you hear that 31-year-old Mark Zuckerberg touts a net worth of more than $48 billion, you might die a little inside taking a look at your comparatively paltry assets.
 But it’s important to remember that start-up superstars like the Facebook founder aren’t the norm—most people rise through the ranks (and earn the big bucks) slowly.
-In fact, in 2012, young adults didn’t reach the U.S. median income until age 30, according to Georgetown University research.
-And that median salary was about $42,000.

 “First, use a tool like Glassdoor.com to figure out what you’re worth, so your expectations are reasonable.
 Then show your boss that you’re ambitious, not entitled,” Taylor says.
 She suggests you can do this by setting up a meeting and asking your boss how you can improve the company.
 Then follow up six months later with evidence of how you’ve implemented the changes.
 If she is pleased, you’re probably in a good position to ask for a raise.
 Just keep in mind that you want to come across as confident, not arrogant, Taylor warns.